Harrison family of Virginia: Isaiah and another president

-Local officials, educators, and physicians
+Local educators, physicians, and authors

 Daniel Harrison served as a captain in the French and Indian War and later as a deputy sheriff in Augusta County.
 Brother Thomas was a lieutenant in that conflict.
-Daniel's son “Col. Benjamin” (1741–1819) was a regimental commander in the Virginia Militia during the revolution, and then was elected to the Virginia House of Delegates.
+Daniel's son "Col. Benjamin" (1741–1819) was a regimental commander in the Virginia Militia during the revolution, and then was elected to the Virginia House of Delegates.

 Among their descendants were physicians and educators, including Benjamin's son, Peachy Harrison (1777–1848), the great-uncle and namesake of Lincoln's aforementioned client; in addition to his medical practice he was county sheriff and served as well at the House of Delegates, the Virginia Senate, and the state's Constitutional Convention.

 The latter's son, Dr. Gessner Harrison (1807–1862), graduated with an M.D. and LL.D. from the University of Virginia, and in 1828 was appointed by the school's rector, James Madison, as a professor.
 He was highly regarded in the classics and linguistics, and served as faculty chairman.
-The devout Gessner is also remembered for declining Thomas Jefferson's invitation to Sunday dinner at Monticello, saying it would represent a desecration of the sabbath, and a betrayal of his equally devout father.
+The devout Gessner is also remembered for declining Thomas Jefferson's invitation to Sunday dinner at nearby Monticello, saying it would represent a desecration of the sabbath, and a betrayal of his equally devout father.
 Jefferson promptly commended him for his "filial piety" and arranged it for another evening.
-Gessner's family became a fixture in Jefferson's “Academical village.”
+Gessner's family became a fixture in Jefferson's "Academical village."

-Gessner married Prof. George Tucker’s daughter Eliza, and their daughter Mary Stuart (1834–1917) married Prof. Francis Smith.
-She became a noted author and translator at the university.
-She played a pivotal role in the establishment of a church on the University of Virginia campus.
-She was also among the nation’s early advocates for women’s rights, speaking on behalf of Virginia women in Chicago at the 1893 World’s Congress of Women.
+Gessner married Prof. George Tucker's daughter Eliza, and their daughter Mary Stuart (1834–1917) married Prof. Francis Smith.
+She became an author and translator at the university; her Virginia Cookery Book (1885) was one of the nation’s first modern day cookbooks.
+She also played a pivotal role in the establishment of a church on the University of Virginia campus.
+She was among the country's early advocates for women's rights, speaking on behalf of Virginia women in Chicago at the 1893 World's Congress of Women.
 At the request of the Virginia governor, in 1895 she represented the commonwealth's female workers at the Board of Women's convention at the International Exposition in Atlanta.

-Mary Stuart’s daughter, Rosalie Smith (1870–1956), married an aforementioned descendant of the James River family, Dr. Isaac Carrington Harrison; Dr. Harrison again was a descendant of Edmund Harrison of the Oaks, and a son of Rev. J. Hartwell Harrison.
-Isaac Carrington was the first of three by that name to take an M.D. at the university.
-His son Hartwell Harrison (1909–1984) became a professor of surgery at Harvard University, and chief of the Urology Dept. at Peter Bent Brigham Hospital in Boston, MA.
-He was a member of the surgical team which in 1954 brought kidney transplantation to the world; he removed the donor’s kidney, and then assisted with the recipient’s operation.
-He later was the Editor-in-chief of the textbook Campbell's Urology.
+Mary Stuart's daughter, Rosalie Smith (1870–1956), married an aforementioned descendant of the James River family, Dr. Isaac Carrington Harrison; Carrington again was a descendant of Edmund Harrison of the Oaks, and a son of Rev. J. Hartwell Harrison and his wife, Anne Mayo Carrington.
+Carrington was the first of three by that name to take an M.D. at the university.
+His son Hartwell Harrison (1909–1984) became chief of the Urology Dept. at Peter Bent Brigham Hospital in Boston, MA. and was a professor of surgery at Harvard.
+He was a member of the surgical team which in 1954 brought kidney transplantation to the world; he removed the donor's kidney, and then assisted with the recipient's operation.
+He was a co-author of the textbook Urology.